nikdata/first-orchard-game-python/README.md

 The code is not copyright protected.
 You can use it as you wish.
 Please note that the First Orchard game is the property and trademark of Haba.
 Haba has nothing to do with this code in any way.
 This code is just a simple fun exercise and a great learning experience.

 ### Creating the Environment
 I used micromamba to create the environment behind this game.
 It's not really needed, but it is helpful to create an environment that will not impact base Python on your machine.
 The only library I used in this code is the `random` library.
 I'm also coding this in python 3.13.
+See the [env.yaml](https://github.com/nikdata/first-orchard-game-python/blob/main/env.yaml) for more information.

 To create the environment: